dgroomes/llm-api-playground/README.md

 * [ ] Can I fine-tune a model with my own content?
 I want to fine-tune the model with my own README content across all my repositories.
 Not really sure if that will be effective or if it takes a lot more metadata to make it work.
 It's probably not as easy as just feeding it the text?
 UPDATE: what I want is a "semantic search" product over my own data.
   I should be able to make that with embeddings?
-Also take care to note that you can use AI for semantic search but you don't need *generative* AI for the actual response
+Also take care to note that you can use AI for semantic search but you don't need *generative* AI for the actual response (I think?
+We want to "classify" the query as one of a few Q&As...)
 * [ ] Consider using the OpenAI CLI (a Python package).
 Using the API directly from Insomnia is always a good start but if I want to "if-this-then-that" then I need to reach for a program.
-UPDATE: LangChain is the way to go for if-this-then-that and all sorts of well-thought out "chains" of AI-based automation.
+UPDATE: LangChain is the way to go for if-this-then-that code beyond "hello world" examples, and LangChain has all sorts of well-thought out "chains" of AI-based automation.

 ## Reference